 Subproperty of: E11 Modification.
 P31 has modified (was modified by): E24 Physical Man-Made Thing

-Scope note: This property identifies the E24 Physical Man-Made Thing that was diminished by E80 Part
+Scope note: This property identifies the E24 Physical Man-Made Thing that was diminished by E80 Part diminished by a single Part Removal activity.

 Removal.